Bs0Dd/OpenCompSoft/TapFAT/README.md

 With it, you can use the cassette as a storage device like a hard disk or a floppy disk.
 Please note that FS is very slow and was intended as a means of archiving files to tape.

+**WARNING!!!
+Version 1.05 is incompatible with 1.01, so before updating, you should transfer the data from the cassettes and then format them with the new version.**

 ## Disclaimer

 **WARNING!!!
 The filesystem is a very complex thing.
 Although I have tried to catch most of the bugs, their complete absence is not guaranteed.
 Therefore, I am not responsible for damage to files on the cassette, you act at your own peril and risk.**